 Through lifestyle changes

 A surprising array of lifestyle choices can affect your hormones—many of which the average person is unaware of.
-According to Jenna Blake, MSN, FNP-C, a board-certified nurse practitioner, functional hormone specialist, and the owner of Her Rooted Wellness, calls out that one of the most concerning daily environmental endocrine disrupters is cleaning products.
+According to Jenna Blake, MSN, FNP-C, a board-certified nurse practitioner, calls out that one of the most concerning daily environmental endocrine disrupters is cleaning products.

-Yes, you read that right: From the types of sprays you use to clean your countertops to the detergent and softeners you use to wash your bedding and clothes, a majority of the most popular products on the market contain toxic chemicals that can have a negative impact on your hormones.
+Yes, you read that right: From the types of sprays you use to clean your countertops to the detergent and softeners you use to wash your bedding and clothes, a majority of the most popular products on the market contain toxic chemicals that can have a negative impact on your hormones in high amounts.

-One such chemical group is called phthalates, which are used in virtually everything from plastic bottles to personal care products.
-According to a 2022 Environment International study analyzing healthy pregnant women, phthalates may disrupt the placental corticotropin-releasing hormone (pCRH, the hormone that triggers the onset of labor), and other research suggests they can have negative effects on our neurological and developmental health4 as well.
+One such chemical group is called phthalates, which are used in plastic bottles and personal care products.
+According to a 2022 Environment International study analyzing healthy pregnant women, phthalates may disrupt the placental corticotropin-releasing hormone (pCRH, the hormone that triggers the onset of labor), and other research suggests they can have negative effects on our neurological and developmental health8 as well.

-The solution, Blake says, is to choose nontoxic options whenever possible.
+The solution, Blake says, is to choose phthalate-free and fragrance-free options whenever possible.

 Through stress management